Tuesday, 25 November 2025

 Saturday, 9 August 2025

-Just to say that I have told my MP that following a post on X by the celebrated journalist Nicole Lampert, complaining that someone had graffiti'd the road surface with a pro-Palestinian slogan, the great Zionist Jonathan Glass, made a gag suggesting that I could have done it (fair enough) but then pointed out that the photo was of my road.
+[Facebook post begins here:] I have told my MP that following a post on X by the celebrated journalist Nicole Lampert, complaining that someone had graffiti'd the road surface with a pro-Palestinian slogan, the great Zionist and director of Labour Against Antisemitism (LAAS), Jonathan Glass, made a gag suggesting that I could have done it (fair enough) but then pointed out that the photo was of my road.

 So there are various ways of fighting for ones' beliefs.
 Good Jonathan has decided that one way is to keep up a stream of gags (?) about where I live and how he could get to know me better, as it were.